-Allow me to say, in conclusion, notwithstanding the dark picture I have this day presented of the state of the nation, I do not despair of this country.
+- 52 Allow me to say, in conclusion, notwithstanding the dark picture I have this day presented of the state of the nation, I do not despair of this country.
 There are forces in operation, which must inevitably work the downfall of slavery.

-"The arm of the Lord is not shortened," and the doom of slavery is certain.
 I, therefore, leave off where I began, with hope.
-While drawing encouragement from the Declaration of Independence, the great principles it contains, and the genius of American Institutions, my spirit is also cheered by the obvious tendencies of the age.
+While drawing encouragement from the Declaration of Independence, the great principles it contains, and the genius of American Institutions, my spirit is cheered by the obvious tendencies of the age.
 Nations do not now stand in the same relation to each other that they did ages ago.
-No nation can now shut itself up from the surrounding world, and trot round in the same old path of its fathers without interference.
-The time was when such could be done.
-Long established customs of hurtful character could formerly fence themselves in, and do their evil work with social impunity.
-Knowledge was then confined and enjoyed by the privileged few, and the multitude walked on in mental darkness.
+No nation can now shut itself up from the surrounding world, and trot round in the same old path of its fathers without interference. - 53 The time was when such could be done.
 But a change has now come over the affairs of mankind.
 Walled cities and empires have become unfashionable.
 The arm of commerce has borne away the gates of the strong city.
-Intelligence is penetrating the darkest corners of the globe.
-It makes its pathway over and under the sea, as well as on the earth.
-Wind, steam, and lightning are its chartered agents.
+Intelligence is penetrating the darkest corners of the globe Wind, steam, and lightning are its chartered agents.
 Oceans no longer divide, but link nations together.
 From Boston to London is now a holiday excursion.
 Space is comparatively annihilated.
 Thoughts expressed on one side of the Atlantic are, distinctly heard on the other.
+In the fervent aspirations of William Lloyd Garrison, I say, and let every heart join in saying it: